operas-eu/metrics_portal/src/pages/Docs/markdown/onboarding-users.en-GB.md

       1.1.1.
 Provider creates a new Measure in the Metrics API database.

       1.1.2.
-Provider adds definition for new Measure to public website listing measures (or to this data: [Measures API response] [3] and have the public website run off that data).
+Provider adds definition for new Measure to public website listing measures (or to this data: [Measures API response] [2] and have the public website run off that data).

       1.1.3.
-User configures Access Logs Driver to point to the access logs.

-      1.1.4.
-User configures Access Logs Driver to identify ‘reads’, ‘views’, ‘downloads’ against access logs (ie using RegEx).
+User defines the yaml configuration with the correct data, i.e for the [Access Logs driver] [15].

-2. User registers an account on the Alt Metrics Service.
+2. User registers an account on the [AltMetrics Service] [12].

    2.1.
 Provider approves account to allow User to post metrics to Metrics API.